 To ensure safety from TB and achieve TB control in a jurisdiction, necessary actions are taken that are strategic and based on evidence from epidemiologic monitoring and analysis.
 Scientific information that takes into account both effectiveness and cost is considered.
 These actions are focused at the level of the jurisdiction's population and include providing guidance, implementing population-based interventions, as well as ongoing monitoring and evaluation of the jurisdiction's TB cases and deaths.
 TB prevention strategies promoted by the health department are aimed at preventing TB in the first place, reducing costly treatment of TB disease and drug resistant TB, and making progress towards TB elimination.
 The practices of physicians caring for TB patients and treatment outcomes of each TB patient are monitored in a jurisdiction from diagnosis to cure or death.
-Effective discharge planning and post confinement follow-up of inmates and detainees are also a necessary component of TB control.
-The
+The outcome of each person with TB and practices of each physician caring for TB patients make a difference for community safety.